It's possible to reach herd immunity, then lose it. Repeatedly. Here's what you can do to help prevent that from happening - KVIA

 “Part of it may be humidity.
 So there’s the idea that these respiratory viruses don’t like humidity, and because the air outside is cold (in the winter), it gets heated up inside the house, and therefore relative humidity is lower in the winter,” Murray said.

-“It could be temperature itself — that the virus doesn’t like warm temperatures, it likes colder temperatures — in terms of how long in hangs around in the air or on surfaces.”
+“It could be temperature itself — that the virus doesn’t like warm temperatures, it likes colder temperatures — in terms of how long it hangs around in the air or on surfaces.”

 But differences in seasonal transmission could also be due to human behavior — like winter holiday celebrations and people gathering indoors because it’s cold outside.